cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 ### EnableProductLabels

-This feature is only available for Enterprise level licenses, and allows labels to be customized by Product Ids/SKU.
+This feature allows labels to be customized by Product Ids/SKU.
 By default, all products will use the same label template and dynamically replace the text within the label for the product.
 Enabling this feature, allows a per-product label template to be utilized.

-### EnableMultiOrderPallet

-When this feature is enabled, multiple orders can be stacked onto one pallet.
-When this feature is disabled, a new pallet will get created when an Order is fulfilled, even if the pallet isn't full.

-### EnableManualActions

-When this feature is enabled, any items added manually will not be auto-stacked onto separate pallets or auto-switch the active order.
-This is to allow for operators to manually add products without affecting production run counts.
-When this feature is disabled, any items added manually are processed against the order, and will be auto-stacked and potentially active order switched if that feature is enabled.

 ## Customizing Table Columns